The Purpose of HEALING - K.i.s.s.

 True: in practice,

-assistance to the suffering, especially for the poor, was well organized,
+assistance to the suffering, especially for the poor,

 but in general the approach to the suffering fellow